Editor's Note: This story originally appeared on NewRetirement.

 “We find now that retirees are going out and spending more – dinner with friends, vacations,” Niemczyk says.

-“They didn’t plan ahead of time,” Niemczyk says of the challenges many clients face.
+“They didn’t plan ahead of time,” Niemczyk says of the challenge many clients face.
 “Many are running out of money before running out of life.”

-Explore the best ways to create a reliable retirement budget.
+- The best ways to create a reliable retirement budget

-Two-thirds of respondents have thought about the costs at least somewhat, but only 52% are confident they can afford the costs.
-In fact, less than 2 in 10 (16%) are very confident that they can afford the costs of health care in retirement.
+Two-thirds of respondents have thought about the costs at least somewhat but only 52% are confident they can afford the costs.
+In fact, less than two in ten (16%) are very confident that they can afford the costs of health care in retirement.